 Your toe broke through the sole of your shoe.
 I didn’t want you stepping on the cold, wet ground.
 I put you on my back – my boy almost seven – and had trouble walking.
-A friend of mine was with us and we peeped our head into some restaurants, more like run-down bars, for a new shoe.
-We left the row of shops and stood on a threshold, facing the pavement.
+With a friend of mine, we peeped into some run-down restaurants for a new shoe.
+Leaving the row of shops, we stood on a threshold under the eaves, facing the pavement.
 I cradled you.

 I would carry you in the rain.